Jodie Abacus

-Jodie Abacus is a British musician from Lewisham in South East London.
+Jodie Abacus is an English musician from Lewisham in South East London.
 His musical styles include R&B, soul, electronic and funk.

 Career

-Jodie wrote "I’ll Be That Friend" in 2013 and uploaded it to his Soundcloud channel where it topped the Hype Machine charts and amassed over 100,000 plays.
+Jodie wrote "I’ll Be That Friend" in 2013 and uploaded it to his SoundCloud channel where it topped the Hype Machine charts and amassed over 100,000 plays.
 It was written while Jodie was in a dark point in his life, having caught life-threatening pneumonia and broken up with his long-term girlfriend at the same time.
 He subsequently signed a five-single deal with Household Records / Ministry Of Sound in early 2015.

 Follow-up single "Good Feeling" was premiered by MistaJam on BBC Radio 1Xtra on 28 July 2015 and released on the same day.
 It was named Best of British Record of the Week on the BBC Radio 1Xtra Breakfast Show.
 It also received plays from Clara Amfo and DJ Target on BBC Radio 1, Tom Ravenscroft on BBC Radio 6 Music, and Trevor Nelson on BBC Radio 2.